 - Then, add in the drained and rinsed black beans along with vegetable broth.

 - Bring the black beans to a simmer and cover.
 Cook for 30 minutes.
 After 30 minutes, take the lid off and continue to cook for another 5 minutes.
-Serve and enjoy!
+Stir in the lemon and lime juice then serve and enjoy!